mikehearn/nodejvm/docsite/docs/types.md

 ## Automatic conversion from TypeScript

 There is a project called Dukat that is working on automatic conversion of TypeScript to Kotlin declarations.
-Because Kotlin code can also be accessed from Java.
+Because Kotlin code can also be accessed from Java, this would be also useful for Java developers.
+Dukat is still under heavy development and would need some small adjustments for NodeJVM, but it's an avenue for future work.